The Sky Is Pink First Poster: Priyanka Chopra, Farhan Akhtar & Zaira Wasim Paint A Happy Picture!

 Helmed by Shonali Bose who earlier directed Kalki Koechlin starrer 'Margarita, With A Straw', the film is based on the real-life story of motivational speaker Aisha Chaudhary who was diagnosed with Pulmonary Fibrosis.
 'The Sky Is Pink' has Zaira Wasim essaying the role of Aisha.
 Priyanka Chopra and Farhan Akhtar essay the role of her parents.

-The film will be premiering at the Toronto International Film Festival 2019 on September 13.
+The film will premiere at the Toronto International Film Festival 2019 on September 13.
 It is slated to hit the big screens on October 11, 2019.

 The Sky Is Pink: Priyanka Chopra's First Pictures With Farhan Akhtar Are OUT